-5 technologies that make farms smarter
+5 technologies make farms smarter

 What Allison Morrill Chatrchyan has been hearing from farmers in recent years makes it difficult to buy President Donald Trump’s claim that global warming is a Chinese hoax.
 Perhaps more than climate researchers themselves, farmers have their pulse on the weather and know it’s getting weird out there.